-Transform a shipping container into a thriving cafe with this comprehensive design and construction guide.
-Whether you're planning a single-container coffee shop or a multi-unit dining establishment, this tutorial walks you through every step of creating your dream container cafe.
-Learn about the business aspects in our complete container cafe guide.
+Transform a shipping container into a thriving container cafe with this comprehensive design and construction guide.
+So if you're planning a single-container coffee shop or a multi-unit dining establishment, this tutorial will walk you through every step of creating your dream container cafe.
+You can Learn about the business aspects in our complete container cafe guide.

 Planning Your Container Cafe Design